 Curly girls everywhere understand any natural hair journey is reliant upon finding the right hair care routine.
-Properly moisturizing kinky and curly hair will make wash day a breeze, while forgetting to apply leave-in conditioner leave you feeling like you're detangling dreads with a toothpick.
+Properly moisturizing kinky and curly hair will make wash day a breeze while forgetting to apply leave-in conditioner will leave you feeling like you're detangling dreads with a toothpick.
 Full transparency: I’ll admit I’ve been in both scenarios.
 And while the latter has given me Michelle Obama-worthy biceps, the former option is a lot better for my sanity.

 Natural hair is all about putting in the effort and seeing direct results.
 Finding a routine that works for your hair has everything to do with incorporating moisture, smart styling, and regular trims.
 But what happens when your fool-proof hair routine (that took over a year and countless products to perfect) begins to fail?
 Well, that’s exactly what happened to me when lockdown began in early March, leaving me at home around the clock.

 What I initially thought would be a time for my hair to flourish, turned into a hot, tangled mess.
 The balance I worked so hard to find in my natural hair routine seemed to be slipping from my fingers as I had more fairy-knots than ever before, began losing more hair while detangling, and my once-moisturized hair felt dry to the touch—even if I had applied products a few hours prior.
 These were all huge warning signs that something needed to change if I wanted to maintain my growth from the past few years.

 The last year helped me realize that just as our hair routine differs with changing seasons, it should also be updated for a major change in lifestyle.
 Luckily, a few simple tweaks to my hair routine helped me get back on track for my waist-length journey.

 Perfect the Wash